KBMackenzie/cat-regex/README.md

 ```
 The capture groups will hold the information about the tag.

 As a side note: The strings passed to the `char` and `exactly` functions get **proper escape sequences added behind the scenes**, so don't worry about escaping characters like `.` and `/`.
-They always get escaped sequences added for them behind the scenes!
 That's why I've not had to escape the '/' in my example.

 If you wish to ensure your strings never get any escape sequences added behind the scenes, use the `char'` and `exactly'` function variations instead.
 Beware you can break the resulting Regex string if you do this, however.
 The duty of adding the necessary escape sequences will be yours.

-3. Regex for validating a hex color code and extracting its value:
+3. Regex for validating a hex color code (like \#ffffff) and extracting its value:

 ```haskell
 -- Valid hexadecimal digits.